Scattering of mesons in quantum simulators: Introduction

+In this work, we demonstrate that present-day quantum simulators allow to investigate selected meson collisions in {$1+1$-dimensional} Abelian lattice gauge theories (LGTs), as sketched in Fig.~\ref{fig:cartoon}, {mimicking} scattering experiments with particle accelerators. {Quantum simulators offer unprecedented access to full real-time resolution of a complex collision event and to the quantum correlations thereby generated.} Here, we particularly focus on the production of new mesonic species, i.e., \textit{inelastic} events redistributing internal and kinetic energies of mesons emerging from the collision.
+We propose protocols to experimentally observe this with current facilities, and provide a benchmark theoretical study of scattering amplitudes.
+While we consider a controlled regime where exact numerical simulations can be pushed and compared with analytical results, quantum simulators may explore conditions inaccessible to traditional methods, including the continuum limit of quantum field theories.

-In this Supplemental Material, we provide more details on the discussion and computations in the main text.
-For completeness of our presentation, in Sec. \ref{sec_gauge} we report additional details on gauge invariance and confinement in the model under consideration in the main text.
-In Sec. \ref{sec_mapping} we prove the exact mapping of its dynamics in the gauge-neutral sector onto those of the quantum Ising chain in a tilted magnetic field.
-In Secs. \ref{sec_2body} and \ref{sec_4body} we provide more details on the exact solution of the two- and four-fermion problem, i.e., on the spectra of mesons and their scattering amplitudes, in the limit of large fermion mass.
-In Sec. \ref{sec_current} we derive the analytic expression of the meson current and discuss its physical meaning, and in Sec. \ref{sec_continuity} we prove the associated continuity equation.
-Finally, in Sec. \ref{sec_finitemass} we summarize and discuss the effects of having a finite fermion mass.
+The paper is organized as follows.
+In Sec.~\ref{sec_model}, we introduce the $\mathbb{Z}_2$-LGT analyzed throughout, and discuss particle confinement and the resulting mesonic spectra and wavefunctions in the regime of large particle mass.
+In Sec.~\ref{sec_scattering}, we give a theoretical study of meson-meson scattering amplitudes, based on an exact solution of the Schr\"{o}dinger equation.
+We discuss elastic and inelastic processes, and benchmark the results against numerical simulations.
+Finally, in Sec.~\ref{sec_quantumsim}, we propose concrete protocols to prepare, simulate and observe meson scattering with present-day quantum simulators (e.g., Rydberg-atom arrays).
+The appendices contain various additional details on the discussion and computations in the main text.
+In \ref{sec_gauge} we report additional details on gauge invariance and confinement in the model under consideration in the main text.
+In \ref{sec_mapping} we prove the exact mapping of its dynamics in the gauge-neutral sector onto those of the quantum Ising chain in a tilted magnetic field.
+In \ref{sec_2body} and \ref{sec_4body} we provide more details on the exact solution of the two- and four-fermion problem, i.e., on the spectra of mesons and their scattering amplitudes, in the limit of large fermion mass.
+In \ref{sec_current} we derive the analytic expression of the meson current, we discuss its physical meaning and we prove the associated continuity equation.
+Finally, in \ref{sec_finitemass} we summarize and discuss the effects of having a finite fermion mass.